Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Conclusion

 \section{Conclusion}

-In this paper, we first determine the phase structure of RDM with and without disorder and find extensive multifractality domains.
-Then using the exact equivalence of BA equations apply our findings to formulate the conjecture of BPS multifractality in the specific subsector of the Hilbert space of strongly coupled ${\cal N}=2$ SQCD with $N_F=2N_C$.
+In this paper, we first determine the phase structure of RDM with and without disorder and find extensive fractality domains.
+Then using the exact equivalence of BA equations apply our findings to formulate the conjecture of BPS fractality in the specific subsector of the Hilbert space of strongly coupled ${\cal N}=2$ SQCD with $N_F=2N_C$.

 Our main findings are as follows;